khieunguyen/EasyFlaskApp/README.md

 ### Create new user
 By default, the app will redirect guest users to the login page.
-If you don't have any account, feel free to click to the registration page and create new account as well as set up two steps authentication.
-No worries, it is just a few steps and very easy to follows.
+If you don't have any account, feel free to click to the registration link and create new account as well as set up two-steps authentication.
+No worries, it can be done in 3 simple steps.

+🎉 🎉 🎉

 ## Code-base structure
 ```bash